sravya-kishore-03/customer-feedback-management-system/README.md

 # How to Run the Code

-1. Install a C compiler (GCC recommended).
+1. Install the C/C++ extension.

-2. Download or clone this repository.
+2. Install MinGW or any C compiler.

-3. Open the project folder in any C IDE or terminal.
+3. Open the project folder in VS Code.

 4. Compile using: